What's happened

 What the papers say

-The New York Times reports that the union, Breaking Breads, has linked their workplace demands to opposition of Israel, with some employees demanding the bakery cease supporting Israeli policies.
-Experts from Cornell and NYU suggest that such political demands are unprecedented in union efforts and are unlikely to succeed legally, as US labor law restricts political bargaining.
-Meanwhile, The Times of Israel highlights community protests supporting the bakery, framing the union's demands as part of a broader anti-Israel movement.
-The NY Post criticizes the union's demands, calling them 'half-baked' and accusing workers of politicizing their jobs for opportunistic reasons.
-These contrasting perspectives illustrate the tension between political activism and labor rights, with some viewing the union's actions as an abuse of the process and others seeing it as a legitimate expression of political beliefs within a workplace context.
+The New York Times reports that the union, Breaking Breads, has over 30% support but faces legal and recognition challenges, emphasizing that political demands are outside the scope of bargaining law.
+The Times of Israel highlights the community’s rallying behind the bakery, framing the union’s demands as part of a broader anti-Israel movement, with community protests and solidarity events.
+The NY Post criticizes the union’s demands, framing them as exaggerated and politicized, and questions the appropriateness of linking workplace issues to geopolitical conflicts.
+These contrasting perspectives illustrate the tension between labor activism, political expression, and community sentiment, with some viewing the union’s actions as legitimate advocacy and others as overreach or politicization of workplace rights.

 How we got here